robertblackwell/network_c_http/readme.md

     <program> -h
 ```

-The `verify_client` app will track response times and print a brief report.
+The `verify` apps will track response times and print a brief report.

 ## Contributing